xen-project/xen/docs/misra/documenting-violations.rst

    It tells the tool to substitute a Xen in-code comment having this structure:
    /* SAF-0-safe [...] \*/
- - analyser: it is an object containing pair of key-value strings, the key is the analyser, so it can be coverity or eclair, the value is the proprietary id corresponding on the finding, for example when coverity is used as analyser, the tool will translate the Xen in-code coment in this way:
+ - analyser: it is an object containing pair of key-value strings, the key is the analyser, so it can be cppcheck, coverity or eclair, the value is the proprietary id corresponding on the finding, for example when coverity is used as analyser, the tool will translate the Xen in-code coment in this way:
    /* SAF-0-safe [...] \*/ -> /* coverity[misra_c_2012_rule_20_7_violation] \*/
    if the object doesn't have a key-value, then the corresponding in-code comment won't be translated.